irisli/crowd-prediction-pool/README.md

 - **percentBears** - Percent of bull flairs
 - **creationTime** - Time of the javaScript coinsight object creation
 - **totalProfit** - Percent profit of the profile in decimal form (1 = break even)

+### profileMeta:
+The profileMeta class keeps track of the long term information of the profile such as BTC and USD value.
+It is serialized and stored in a file and the program attempts to find a saved profileMeta file on each restart.
+- **profileBirth** - MomentJS object of when the profilemeta was first created
+- **profitPercentage** - Represents the value of the profile relative to the initial investment
+- **BTC** - BTC Value.
+Rounded to nearest satoshi.
+- **USD** - BTC-e USD Value.
+Rounded to nearest 1/1000th of a dollar
+- **value** - Value expressed in BTC if the USD were to be immediately converted to BTC at the fastest price
+- **trade()** - Method that converts trades BTC to try and match the bull ratio defined in the corresponding coinsight object
+- **update()** - Method that updates the profile value but does not do any trading